-TAMPA BAY, Fla. — Halloween is on Saturday, which means Tampa Bay area children could be going door to door asking for candy if their parents decide it is safe for them to do so despite the coronavirus pandemic.
+Halloween is on Monday, which means Tampa Bay area children will be going door to door asking for candy.
 But do you really know who the stranger is behind the door your child is knocking on?

 Although many law enforcement agencies encourage registered sex offenders and predators to leave their lights off and not decorate for the popular holiday, there are no certainties that they will listen.

 Sex offenders and predators are required to register their permanent addresses with law enforcement.
 The Florida Department of Law Enforcement maintains a database with this information.
 Many of them continue to live among us after serving time.

 - Tampa Bay's spookiest haunted tours and experiences